Eval calls apply,

 Once you finish, uncomment the line

-scheme_eval = scheme_optimized_eval
+scheme_eval = scheme_optimized_eval in scheme.py.

 Congratulations!
 You have finished the final project for 61A!
 Assuming your tests are good and you've passed them all, consider yourself a proper computer scientist!